wilbowma/scribble-minted/README.md

 page due to limitations in Pygmentize.
 I'll eventually work around this to make it scoped to `@minted` call, allowing multiple styles in the same document.
+I recommend you avoid it and just use `current-pygmentize-default-style` for now.